rashmier/employee_demo/demo/README.md

 -Email verification endpoint.
 The /verifyEmail endpoint is designed for frontend form validation when the user leaves the email input field.
 - Generic service interface.
 A reusable CRUD service interface was used so the same structure can be applied to other entities in the future.
 - Swagger documentation included.
 This makes it easier to understand and test the API without extra tools.
+- Used Docker for Windows.
+Ensuring a consistent and isolated database environment, making setup faster and avoiding issues caused by differences in local machine configurations.

 ## Things to Improve